-With ever increasing research supporting the notion that Sleep is not only good for you're wellbeing but can improve weight loss and productivity its never felt more important for us to get a good nights sleep.
-Thats why at Masters of Mayfair we have scoured the internet to find some of the best sleep articles to support you in you're quest for better sleep.
+With ever increasing research supporting the notion that sleep is not only good for you're wellbeing but can improve weight loss and productivity it has never felt more important for us to get a good night of sleep.
+That is why we scoured the internet to find some of the top sleep articles to support you in the quest for better sleep.

 Better Sleep Equals Better Health: Nurse Practitioners Encourage Better Sleep Habits by Lauren Santye.

 The American Association of Nurse Practitioners (AANP) is calling for individuals to make sleep a priority to improve their overall health and wellbeing.

 Lack of sleep can have a negative impact on the body and can contribute to headaches, high blood pressure, diabetes, depression, weight gain, and an impaired immune system.